it-projects-llc/odoo-saas-tools/README.md

 Execute saas.py script and wait some time

-> python saas.py --portal-create --server-create --plan-create --odoo-script=/path/to/openerp-server --odoo-config=/path/to/openerp-server.config
+> python saas.py --portal-create --server-create --plan-create --run --odoo-script=/path/to/openerp-server --odoo-config=/path/to/openerp-server.config

 The SaaS system is ready!
 Try, for example, open start page: